'I'm a dreamer - we can do anything if we believe'

 One more victory is likely to put the Scots into the next phase, although there is a scenario where three teams could finish on two wins and progress would come down to superior run-rate.

-Whichever team wins Scotland's pool will head into a Super 12s section alongside Bangladesh, India, Pakistan, South Africa plus the runners-up from the other initial group.
+Whichever team wins Group B - which Scotland are in - will head into a Super 12s section alongside Bangladesh, India, Pakistan, South Africa plus the runners-up from Group A.

 Whoever finishes second will join Afghanistan, Australia, England, New Zealand and Group A's winners in the next phase, which begins on October 22.

-Scotland reached the Super 12s stage of last year's T20 World Cup in the United Arab Emirates, progressing from an easier initial group that contained Oman, Bangladesh and Papua New Guinea.
+Scotland reached the Super 12s stage of last year's T20 World Cup in the United Arab Emirates, progressing from an easier preliminary group that contained Oman, Bangladesh and Papua New Guinea.

 It was the first time Scotland had gone past the first round at any of the cricket World Cups.